Nicxe/krisinformation/README.md

 ## Overview

-Krisinformation Sensor is a custom component for Home Assistant that retrieves crisis alerts (VMA) from the Krisinformation API i Sweden.
-It allows you to filter alerts by county or view all alerts for the entire country.
+Krisinformation Sensor is a custom component for Home Assistant that retrieves crisis alerts (VMA) from [Sveriges Radio's API for Important Public Announcements](https://vmaapi.sr.se/index.html?urls.primaryName=v3.0-beta).
+It allows you to filter alerts by municipalities, county or Sweden to view all alerts for the entire country.

 There is also a dashboard card specifically for this integration, which can be found here: [Krisinformation Alert Card](https://github.com/Nicxe/krisinformation-alert-card).

 <a href="https://buymeacoffee.com/niklasv" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

-## Features

-- Retrieve crisis alerts from the Krisinformation API
-- Filter alerts by county or view all alerts for the whole of Sweden
-- Sensor attributes:
-  - **Headline**
-  - **PushMessage**
-  - **Published**
-  - **Area** (with Description and Coordinates)
-  - **map_url**

 ## Installation